MixStyle Neural Networks for Domain Generalization and Adaptation: Discussion and Conclusion

-From an application perspective, MixStyle shows encouraging results on a wide variety of problems including object recognition, person re-identification, and reinforcement learning.
-The extensive experiments conducted suggest that MixStyle can cope with domain shift related to colors, textures, illuminations, backgrounds, and other visual factors that are associated with image styles (see Fig.~\ref{fig:im_pacs_oh_reid} \&~\ref{fig:coinrun_main}(a)).
-This makes sense because based on what we have learned from the image style transfer literature~\cite{huang2017arbitrary,dumoulin2017learned}, mixing feature statistics can well simulate these visual changes and thus help learn representations invariant to them.
-In terms of potential shortcomings, MixStyle might be less effective in dealing with geometrical shift, such as rotation or changing viewpoints.
-This is probably why MixStyle's gains on Office-Home are less appealing---Fig.~\ref{fig:im_pacs_oh_reid}(b) indicates that the domain shift on Office-Home is more concerned with viewpoints rather than image styles (the bed scenes in the domain of art, product and real-world look similar except viewpoints).
-Nonetheless, MixStyle is still a versatile approach given its broad applications.
-It is also worth mentioning that since our conference publication, MixStyle has been extended to other applications, such as vehicle re-identification~\cite{huynh2021strong} and semantic segmentation~\cite{zhao2021source}.
+From the application point of view, MixStyle shows encouraging results on a wide variety of problems including object recognition, person re-identification, and reinforcement learning.
+The extensive experiments conducted in this work suggest that MixStyle can cope with domain shifts related to colors, textures, illuminations, backgrounds, and other visual factors that are associated with image style.
+This makes sense because based on what we have learned from the image style transfer literature~\cite{huang2017arbitrary,dumoulin2017learned}, mixing feature statistics can well simulate these visual changes and thus help to learn representations invariant to them.
+It is worth mentioning that MixStyle has already been used by the community in a variety of AI applications e.g., vehicle re-identification~\cite{huynh2021strong}, semantic segmentation~\cite{zhao2021source}, 3D point clouds processing~\cite{zhao2022crossmodal}, medical image analysis~\cite{kushibarcancer}, speech recognition~\cite{schmid2022cp}, and so on.

-To sum up, generalizing neural networks across different visual domains is a challenging problem but is of great importance to real-world applications.
-More research efforts are required to make further progress.
-We hope our MixStyle formulation can inspire more extensions that benefit a broader range of problem domains.